MLD3/brain_age_prediction/README.md

                         One of AVG, MAX, NAIVE.
 Defaults to AVG.
 If set, dataScale cannot be specified.
   --listType LISTTYPE   Only valid for ABIDE and ADHD.
 One of strat or site.
+  --depthwise DEPTHWISE
+						Set to 1 use depthwise model instead of standard model --skipConnection SKIPCONNECTION
+						Set to 1 to allow skip connection layer, add residuals to the network (like ResNet).
 ```

   The scripts assume that you have the following directories, which you will have to create yourself: